lucatironi/lucatironi.github.io/_posts/2012-10-16-ruby_rails_android_app_authentication_devise_tutorial_part_two.md

 In the following snippet of code I will show you the code I added to the HomeActivity that Eclipse automatically wrote when we created our app.

 In order to access our local Rails server from the Android Emulator, we need to use the <code>10.0.2.2</code> IP address that the Emulator maps to the localhost on our machine.
-Keep in mind to change this constant to the actual address (or port) you will use in production.
+Keep in mind to change this constant to the actual address (and port) you will use in production.

 The <code>onCreate()</code> method, after the usual initialization, calls the <code>loadTasksFromAPI()</code> where we create and initialize the <code>GetTasksTask</code> (I know ...) that extends the <code>UrlJsonAsyncTask</code> class.